gvnn3/conductor/docs/INSTALLATION_GUIDE.md

 Conductor has no external dependencies!
 It uses only Python standard library modules.

 ### Security Note
-Conductor uses a secure JSON protocol (v1) for communication between nodes, replacing the older pickle-based protocol.
+Conductor uses a JSON protocol (v1) transmitted in PLAIN TEXT for communication between nodes, replacing the older pickle-based protocol.
 This provides:
 - Protection against arbitrary code execution
 - Human-readable message format for debugging
 - Language-agnostic protocol for future extensibility